 This certificate is designed to prepare students to work in the creative field of digital audio technology.
 Students will develop traditional recording studio skills along with skills needed to work with current digital audio technology.
-Students who successfully complete the program will have a good foundation to find work as an audio engineer, a studio musician, a music producer, or as a songwriter or composer.
-There is no prerequisite for this certificate.
+Students who complete the program will have a good foundation to find work as an audio engineer, a studio musician, a music producer, or a songwriter or composer.